stefandoorn/DockerForSyliusPlugins/README.md

-#
-Docker setup for Sylius plugin development
+# Docker setup for Sylius plugin development

 ## Overview

 The goal of this docker setup is to help in the development of Sylius plugins, so at the moment it has a very focused and limited scope.
-It only requires a basic understanding of docker and docker-compose, but if you face any problem, ask for help in Sylius slack #docker channel.
+It only requires a basic understanding of docker and docker-compose, but if you face any problem, ask for help in Sylius slack `#docker` channel.

 ## Services

 ### Selenium
 Selenium support comes out of the box so you only need to configure `behat.yml` as described in setup.
 ### Xdebug
 As Docker assigns subnet in a dynamic fashion, we need to setup a "static" subnet `172.20.0.0/16` under network configuration in `docker-compose.yml`.
-If you experience some sort of conflict with you own network, just change it to anything like `172.*.0.0/16`.
+If you experience some sort of conflict with your own network, just change it to anything like `172.*.0.0/16`.
 Just remember to change also `PHP_XDEBUG_REMOTE_HOST` to be in the same subnet.
 It also comes with the asumption that you are using your Xdebug client on port `9000`.
 If you are using it on another port, just change it in `docker-compose.yml`.

 ### Mailhog
 MailHog is an email testing tool that catches all application emails before they reach the outside world.
 You can access it at http://localhost:8025.